* Yen rises versus dollar, euro as Nikkei tumbles

 “The correction (in dollar/yen) has the potential to go further ...
 But there is no risk of a dramatic fall and any move below 100 should be brief,” said Niels Christensen, currency strategist at Nordea in Copenhagen.

-Some traders focused on Bernanke’s caveats that the central bank would need to see more improvements in the economy before reducing stimulus, even though the minutes from the Fed’s most recent meeting showed some policymakers were willing to cut bond buying as early as June.
+Some traders focused on Bernanke’s caveats that the central bank would need to see more improvements in the economy before reducing stimulus, even though Fed minutes showed some policymakers were willing to cut bond buying as early as June.

-Against the dollar, the single currency was up 0.5 percent at $1.2915.
-The euro got a modest lift from data showing the downturn across euro-zone businesses eased slightly this month.
+The single currency was up 0.3 percent at $1.2895, helped slightly by data showing the downturn across euro zone businesses eased slightly this month.

-But the numbers in the euro-zone PMI business survey pointed to another contraction in the euro zone in the second quarter.
-Analysts expected the euro to stay weak against the dollar, given concerns that the Fed will taper its asset-purchase program while the European Central Bank could ease monetary policy further.
+But the euro zone PMI business survey numbers pointed to another contraction in the euro zone in the second quarter.
+Analysts expected the euro to stay weak against the dollar given concerns the Fed will taper its asset-purchase program while the European Central Bank could ease monetary policy further.